Customer Stories — 8 min

 It’s true that organic connections can be more difficult to make at virtual conferences as opposed to in-person events.
 However, people who are proactive in their outreach and engaged with the content of these events enjoy great opportunities to meet leaders in their industries and make new connections.

 (Looking for the world’s best conference for remote work and global HR?
-Sign up to attend Remote Connect this April!)
+Sign up to attend Remote's events!)

 Despite the benefits, there are still several opportunities for improvement within the remote working world for women.
 Issues women and face in remote work often include: